Virtio

 Introduction to Virtio

-Virtio, proposed by Rusty Russell in 2008, is a device virtualization standard aimed at improving device performance and unifying various semi-virtual device schemes.
-Currently, Virtio includes over a dozen peripherals such as disks, network cards, consoles, GPUs, etc., and many operating systems including Linux have implemented frontend drivers for various Virtio devices.
-Therefore, the virtual machine monitor only needs to implement the Virtio backend device, and it can directly allow virtual machines that have implemented Virtio drivers, such as Linux, to use Virtio devices.
+Virtio, proposed by Rusty Russell in 2008, is a device virtualization standard aimed at improving device performance and unifying various semi-virtual device solutions.
+Currently, Virtio includes over a dozen peripherals such as disks, network cards, consoles, GPUs, etc., and many operating systems including Linux have implemented front-end drivers for various Virtio devices.
+Therefore, virtual machine monitors only need to implement Virtio backend devices to directly allow virtual machines that have implemented Virtio drivers, such as Linux, to use Virtio devices.

-The Virtio protocol defines a set of driver interfaces for semi-virtual IO devices, stipulating that the operating system of the virtual machine needs to implement the frontend driver, and the Hypervisor needs to implement the backend device.
+The Virtio protocol defines a set of driver interfaces for semi-virtual IO devices, specifying that the operating system of the virtual machine needs to implement front-end drivers, and the Hypervisor needs to implement backend devices.
 The virtual machine and Hypervisor communicate and interact through the data plane interface and control plane interface.

 Data Plane Interface

 The data plane interface refers to the method of IO data transfer between the driver and the device.
-For Virtio, the data plane interface refers to a shared memory area between the driver and the device called Virtqueue.
-Virtqueue is an important data structure in the Virtio protocol, a mechanism and abstract representation for batch data transfer of Virtio devices, used for various data transfer operations between the driver and the device.
-Virtqueue consists of three main components: Descriptor Table, Available Ring, and Used Ring, which function as follows:
+For Virtio, the data plane interface refers to a shared memory Virtqueue between the driver and the device.
+Virtqueue is an important data structure in the Virtio protocol, representing the mechanism and abstract representation of batch data transfer for Virtio devices, used for various data transfer operations between the driver and the device.
+Virtqueue consists of three main components: descriptor table, available ring, and used ring, which function as follows:

-2. Available Ring: A circular queue, each element in the queue represents the index of the IO request issued by the Virtio driver in the descriptor table, pointing to the starting descriptor of a descriptor chain.
+2. Available Ring: A circular queue, where each element represents the index of an IO request issued by the Virtio driver in the descriptor table, i.e., each element points to the starting descriptor of a descriptor chain.

-Thus, using these three data structures, a complete description of the commands, data, and results for IO data transfer requests between the driver and the device can be made.
+Using these three data structures, the commands, data, and results of IO data transfer requests between the driver and the device can be fully described.
 The Virtio driver is responsible for allocating the memory area where the Virtqueue is located and writing its address into the corresponding MMIO control registers to inform the Virtio device.
-After obtaining the addresses of the three components, the device can perform IO transfer with the driver through the Virtqueue.
+This way, the device can obtain the addresses of the three and perform IO transfers with the driver through the Virtqueue.

 Control Plane Interface

 The control plane interface refers to the way the driver discovers, configures, and manages the device.
-In the Hypervisor, the control plane interface of Virtio mainly refers to the MMIO registers based on memory mapping.
-The operating system first detects the MMIO-based Virtio device through the device tree, and by reading and writing these memory-mapped control registers, it can negotiate, configure, and notify the device.
-Among the more important registers are:
+In hvisor, the control plane interface of Virtio mainly refers to the MMIO registers based on memory mapping.
+The operating system first detects MMIO-based Virtio devices through the device tree and negotiates, configures, and notifies the device by reading and writing these memory-mapped control registers.
+Some of the more important registers include:

-• QueueSel: Used to select the current operating Virtqueue.
+• QueueSel: Used to select the current Virtqueue being operated.
 A device may contain multiple Virtqueues, and the driver indicates which queue it is operating by writing this register.

 • QueueDescLow, QueueDescHigh: Used to indicate the intermediate physical address IPA of the descriptor table.
 The driver writes these two 32-bit registers to inform the device of the 64-bit physical address of the descriptor table, used to establish shared memory.